 May 13-18, 1978

-On this day, the town of Kolwezi, an important mining center in the Katanga Province in then southern Zaire, was invaded by around 3-4,000 Katangese rebels.
-They belonged to the left-wing Congolese National Liberation Front (FNLC), organized in neighboring Angola and led by Nathanael Mbumba.
-The political aim of the FNLC was to occupy the Katanga Province of Zaire, a region particularly rich in cobalt and copper, and separated it from Zaire.
-The rebels had already tried to occupy the province in March-May 1977, without result.
+On May 13, 1978, the town of Kolwezi, an important mining center in the Katanga Province in southern Zaire, was invaded by around 3,000-4,000 Katangese rebels.
+Called Tigers, they belonged to the left-wing Congolese National Liberation Front (FNLC), organized in neighboring Angola and led by Nathanael Mbumba.
+The political aim of the FNLC was to occupy the Katanga Province, a region particularly rich in cobalt and copper, and separate it from Zaire.
+It was not their first such attempt.
+The rebels had already tried to occupy the province in March-May 1977, but without success.

-This time, the Katangese rebels started to loot the town, rape local girls and women, and kill local residents who would oppose their violence.
-They also would capture as hostages over 2,000 Europeans, mostly of French and Belgian origin, that lived in the town and worked for a local mining industry.
+The May 1978 invasion was part of the Second War of Shaba (then the name of the Katanga Province), fought between Zaire and the FNLC.
+This time, the Katangese rebels would loot the town, rape local girls and women, and kill any local residents who opposed their violence.
+They would also capture as hostages over 2,000 Europeans, mostly of French and Belgian origin, who lived in the town and worked for the local mining industry.

-Then Zaire was a former Belgian colony, known as the Belgian Congo until 1960.
-That’s the reason why the town, established in 1937 as the headquarters of an Anglo-Belgian mining company, had had such strong presence of French-speaking Europeans.
+Zaire was a former Belgian colony, known as the Belgian Congo until 1960.
+That’s why the town of Kolwezi, established in 1937 as the headquarters of an Anglo-Belgian mining company, had such a strong presence of French-speaking Europeans.

-Having seen the new rebel invasion to his country, the then President of Zaire, General Joseph Mobutu, contacted Belgium, France, Morocco and the United States.
-He asked them to help Zaire with restoring order in Kolwezi.
+Having seen the new rebel invasion of his country, the then President of Zaire, General Joseph Mobutu, contacted Belgium, France, Morocco, and the United States, and asked them to help Zaire restore order in Kolwezi.

-Until May 18, the majority of rebels had left the town.
-Only some 500 of them remained in Kolwezi.
+By May 18, the majority of rebels had left the town.
+Only about 500 of them remained there.

 Preparations and departure